tristaningenius/gtm-server-side/README.txt

 == Installation ==

-1. Unzip and upload the "gtm-server-side" to the '/wp-content/plugins/' directory
+1. Unzip and upload the "gtm-server-side" to the "/wp-content/plugins/" directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Go to Settings / GTM Server Side and enter your GTM Server Side url and set additional options
+3. Go to "Settings / GTM Server Side" and enter your GTM Server Side URL and set additional options.

 == Frequently Asked Questions ==

-= What is Google Tag Manager =
+= What is Google Tag Manager? =

 Please refer to the official <a href="https://marketingplatform.google.com/about/tag-manager/">Google Tag Manager Documentation</a>.

-= What is Google Tag Manager Server Side =
+= What is Google Tag Manager Server Side? =

-Please refer to the technical description of <a href="https://stape.io/blog/what-is-google-tag-manager-server-side-tracking">Google Tag Manager Server Side </a>.
+Please refer to the technical description of <a href="https://stape.io/blog/what-is-google-tag-manager-server-side-tracking">Google Tag Manager Server Side</a>.

-= Where I can get GTM Server Side url =
+= Where I can get GTM Server Side URL? =

-Please refer to blog post <a href="https://stape.io/blog/how-to-set-up-google-tag-manager-server-side-container">how to set up Google Tag Manager Server Side Container </a>.
+Please refer to blog post <a href="https://stape.io/blog/how-to-set-up-google-tag-manager-server-side-container">how to set up Google Tag Manager Server Side Container</a>.

 = Does the plugin support WooCommerce =

-Yes, please refer to the blog post on how to setup <a href="https://stape.io/blog/how-to-add-google-analytics-and-facebook-pixels-to-wordpress-using-google-tag-manager-server-container">server side Tagging For WordPress with WooCommerce </a>.
+Yes, please refer to the blog post on how to setup <a href="https://stape.io/blog/how-to-add-google-analytics-and-facebook-pixels-to-wordpress-using-google-tag-manager-server-container">server side Tagging For WordPress with WooCommerce</a>.

-= Can I integrate Facebook Conversion API with Google Tag Manager server side =
+= Can I integrate Facebook Conversion API with Google Tag Manager server side? =

-Yes. <a href="https://stape.io/blog/how-to-set-up-facebook-conversion-api">How to Setup Facebook Conversion API </a>.
+Yes. <a href="https://stape.io/blog/how-to-set-up-facebook-conversion-api">How to Setup Facebook Conversion API</a>.

 == Screenshots ==

 1. General plugin settings.
 2. Data Layer settings.
-2. Webhooks settings.
+3. Webhooks settings.
 4. Menu item in the settings panel.

 == Changelog ==

+= 2.1.30 =
+* Added discount for order item

+= 2.1.29 =
+* Tested up to WordPress 6.8.0

+= 2.1.28 =
+* Tested up to WordPress 6.8.0

+= 2.1.27 =
+* Tested up to WordPress 6.7.1

+= 2.1.26 =
+* Send discount amount in webhook

 = 2.1.25 =
 * Removed "Stape Analytics support" setting